1894 Surinamese general election

 Partial general elections were held in Suriname on 25 March and in April 1894 to elect four of the nine elected members of the Colonial States.

 Electoral system

 The Colonial States consisted of nine elected members and four appointed by the Governor-General.
 Elected members served six-year terms, with three members elected every two years.
 The 1894 elections were to replace the three members elected in 1888, A.H. de Granada, Hendrikus d'Angremond and Julius Muller.
 All three ran for re-election.
 There was also a by-election for the elected seat vacated by Christiaan Hendrik van Meurs who had been overseas due to ill-health.
 However, van Meurs had returned and was running for re-election.

-The elections were held using the two-round system, with suffrage restricted to men meeting certain criteria.
+The elections were held using the two-round system, with suffrage restricted to men who paid a tax contribution of 60 Dutch guilders.
 Voters had multiple votes, and any candidate receiving a number of votes equivalent to over 50% of the valid ballots cast was elected in the first round.
 If not all seats were filled, a second round was held.